 Notification of food supplements to Eastern Europe

-Vitamins and minerals in food supplement
+Vitamins and minerals in food supplements

-Thus, in Slovakia and Estonia there is no established maximum daily intake (IDM).
+Thus, in Slovakia and Estonia there is no established maximum daily intake (MDI).
 The operator is solely responsible for the safety of his product and must take into account the maximum tolerable intakes defined by the European Food Safety Authority (EFSA).

 Herbs and other substances in food supplements

-In addition, the rules on the composition of herbs and other substances are not harmonized among Member States:
+Also, the rules on the composition of herbs and other substances are not harmonized among Member States:

 Poland, for the evaluation of plants and substances, does so on a case-by-case basis by the authorities when notifying the product.